2win9s/Wo-Long-Zhu-Ge-/README.md

-Our few attempts at neural networks, the main project for sci fest is ba_zhen_tu
+Our few attempts at neural networks, the project for sci fest/main project is ba_zhen_tu